-The safest way to feed your cat tuna is through a ‘complete’ pet food that contains tuna.
-That way, your cat will benefit from the high levels of docosahexaenoic acid (DHA) in tuna, but she’ll still be eating a nutritionally-balanced meal.
+The safest way to feed your cat tuna is through a ‘complete’ cat food that contains tuna.
+That way, your cat will benefit from the high levels of docosahexaenoic acid (DHA) in tuna, but will still be eating a nutritionally-balanced meal.

-Due to technology advancements, the most beneficial component of tuna (docosahexaenoic acid) can now be found in other foods.
-If you want your cat to enjoy the health benefits of tuna, then you should look for a type/brand of cat food that contains DHA.
+Due to technological advancements, the most beneficial component of tuna (docosahexaenoic acid) can now be found in other foods.

 How to Feed your Cat Tinned Tuna Safely